 Motor finance commissions

-The Supreme Court ruling concerning car dealers and third-party lenders in relation to motor finance is a significant moment for our industry.

 At LeasePlan (trading as Ayvens) we work closely with partners to offer mobility solutions to our customers, including vehicle finance.
+The 2025 Supreme Court ruling concerning car dealers and third-party lenders in relation to motor finance was a significant moment for our industry.

+In January 2024 the FCA shared that they would review motor finance arrangements and how these have been handled across the motor finance industry today and in the past.
 On 25 November 2024, the Court of Appeal ruled that commission from a lender providing motor finance should be disclosed, and the customer should give informed consent to the payment.
 This decision was appealed to the Supreme Court, and the Supreme Court ruling was announced on 1 August 2025.
+In response to the ruling, the Financial Conduct Authority (FCA) started consultation on their proposed redress scheme on 7 October 2025 which closed on 12 December 2025.

 LeasePlan (trading as Ayvens) carefully consider all developments and have made changes to how we onboard our customers.
 As always, our focus is on doing the right thing – ensuring fair outcomes for customers and supporting a transparent, well-regulated motor finance market.